ajroberts10/music-apollo-server/README.md

 This is a GraphQL wrapper for the Soundcloud API.
 It can be used to retrieve playlists and track information for the Music&Colour account.

-You can retrieve playlist information using a query like the following:
+You can retrieve playlist information using a query in the following format:

 ```
 {